-(xxii) The Administrator may undertake on behalf of a British national the presentation to and conduct before the Mixed Arbitral Tribunal of any claim, difference, or dispute referable to the Tribunal under the provisions of Sections IV, V, and VII of Part X of the Treaty, and may make regulations with the consent of the Treasury in respect of the fees to be charged in respect of such services.
+(xxii) The Administrator may undertake on behalf of a British national the presentation to and conduct before the Mixed Arbitral Tribunal of any claim, difference or dispute referable to the Tribunal under the provisions of Sections IV, V, and VII of Part X of the Treaty, and may make regulations with the consent of the Treasury in respect of the fees to be charged in respect of such services.

-(xxii) For the purpose of enforcing the attendance of witnesses before the Mixed Arbitral Tribunal of documents, a Secretary of State shall have power to issue orders which shall have the like effect as if the proceedings before the tribunal were in action in a court and the order were a formal process issued by that court in the due exercise of its jurisdiction, and shall be enforceable by that cou
+(xxii) For the purpose of enforcing the attendance of witnesses before the Mixed Arbitral Tribunal, wherever sitting, whether within or without His Majesty's Dominions, and compelling the production before the Tribunal of documents, a Secretary of State shall have power to issue orders which shall have the like effect as if the proceedings before the Tribunal were an action in a court and the order were a formal process issued by that court in the due exercise of its jurisdiction, and shall be enforceable by that court accordingly, and disobedience to any such order shall be punishable as contempt of court. (xxiv) The time at which the period of prescription or limitation of right of action referred to in Article 235 of the Treaty shall begin again to run shall be at the expiration of six months after the coming into force of the Treaty, and the period to be allowed within which presentation of negotiable instruments for acceptance or payment and notice of non-acceptance or non-payment or protest may be made under Article 236 shall be ten months from the coming into force of the Treaty.